RichardMillerWimmer/next-ninja-tutorial/presentation/slides.md

 ## getServerSideProps()

 This does what the same sounds like.
 It will fetch data on the server and it does so at request time and is rendered on the server.
-If you export a function called getServerSideProps (Server-Side Rendering) from a page, Next.js will render this page on each request using the data returned by getServerSideProps.
+If you export a function called getServerSideProps (Server-Side Rendering) from a page Next.js will render this page on each request using the data returned by getServerSideProps.

 This only runs on the server and will never run in the browser.